Are you here because you need help with team building? I can help!

 The object is to get the hula hoop to travel all the way around the circle- without letting go of any hands.

 So, you start!
 Step through the hoop and then flip it over your head.
-The kid you are passing to will have to move his or her arm to help you maneuver the hoop and this will continue.
+The student you are passing to will have to move his or her arm to help you maneuver the hoop and this will continue.
 The passing kid moves arms to get the hoop over the head of the receiving kid and so on – until the hoop goes all the way around.
 It’s actually quite funny to watch.
-It also takes tremendous cooperation from the kids that are locked together!
+It also takes tremendous cooperation from the kids that are locked together.
+They just help one another!

 This is our absolute, most requested, all-time favorite.
 Kids beg to do this all year.